Charles Xavier (film character): Early life

-Charles Xavier was born in Westchester County, New York, Earth-10005 (Note: The 2024 film Deadpool & Wolverine gives the name "Earth-10005" to the main reality of 20th Century Fox's X-Men film series.) in 1932.
+Charles Xavier was born in Westchester County, New York in 1932.
 His twin brother, "P. Xavier" was born brain-dead (due to Xavier's abilities of telepathy) and stuck in a coma.
 In 1944, Xavier met Raven, an orphaned scaly blue-skinned shapeshifter.
 She had broken into his family's mansion and was scrounging for food while disguised as his mother.
 Xavier overjoyed to meet someone else like him, invites her to live with him as his sister.

 Later, Xavier completed high school at sixteen.
 He attended University of Oxford, accompanied by Raven.
 In 1962, Xavier earned Ph.D.s in Genetics, Biophysics, and Psychology after doing research on genetic mutation, which brings him to the attention of CIA agent Moira MacTaggert.